 Have you received a phone call urging you to take action immediately because you owe money to the IRS, something is wrong with your bank account or debit/credit card, or there’s a warrant out for your arrest?
 These are all examples of common messages scammers may use to scare you into providing your personal information or send them money.

 These attempts have become more sophisticated with more persuasive messaging and technology that makes their call appear to come from a known phone number.
 Here’s how phone scams work, how to protect yourself and what to do if you think you’ve been targeted.

 What are phone call scams?

-Most phone call scams involve a fraudster impersonating the IRS or other government organization, a banker, a law enforcement officer, or a similar professional.
-Common claims they make to capture your attention include claiming you owe money, one of your family members is in danger, your credit card has been compromised, there’s a problem with your bank account or there’s a warrant for your arrest.
+Most phone call scams involve a fraudster impersonating the IRS or other government organization, a banker, a law enforcement officer, Microsoft or a similar professional.
+Common claims they make to capture your attention include claiming you owe money, one of your family members is in danger, your credit card has been compromised, there’s a problem with your bank account or computer, or there’s a warrant for your arrest.
 However, phone call scams are not limited to these professions being impersonated or these messages being used.